HPH-Fabrication-Addins/cinx-api-docs/source/includes/_introduction.md

 When a relationship between the two parties is created in CINX, a new document that links the two parties is created.
 Examples relationships include:

-*	A contractor (customer) has a CINX relationship with a product wholesale distributors (vendor) that deliver products used in a project.
+*	A contractor (customer) has a CINX relationship with a product wholesale distributor (vendor) that deliver products used in a project.
 *	A building owner (customer) has a CINX relationship with a contractor (vendor) that completes a job.

 The relationship document allows for the storage of important parameters that are required to deliver and process transactions, submittals, and other communications.
 This relationship is also assigned a new CINX GUID.
 This new Id is therefore used by the API as a URL parameter when fetching and updating relationship data.
 To clearly differentiate the Commerce GUID from a GUID assigned to an individual company (org), the API uses a different naming convention.